Punjai Puliampatti: Geography

-Punjai Puliampatti is a municipal town in the northwest of the Erode district.
+Punjai Puliampatti is a municipal town in the northwest of the Erode District.
 It belongs to the Sathyamangalam taluk and Bhavanisagar state assembly constituency, and the Nilgiris parliamentary constituency.

 Geologically, Punjai Puliampatti has three main types of soils: red loam (70%), black loam (20%), and red sand (10%).
 In general, the soil in and around the town is fertile and good for agricultural purposes.
 The temperature is a mild average of 28 °C throughout the year except during summer where temperatures can increase drastically with highs up to 37 °C and lows up to 19 °C. There are an average of 40 rainy days per year, making the ground very dry, and any rainfall the area receives can be meagre, uncertain or unequally distributed.

 Demographics

-As of 2019, the towns population numbers around 30,000, with about 1000 commercial electrical connections and about 8,500 households.
+As of 2019, the town population numbers around 30,000, with about 1,000 commercial electrical connections and about 8,500 households.
 According to the 2011 Census of India, Punjai Puliampatti had a population of 18,967.
 The town contained 5,480 households, and the male-to-female ratio was 1,003 females for every 1,000 males, which is above the national average.
 Scheduled Castes and Scheduled Tribes accounted for 20.4% and 0.04% of the population respectively.
 The average town literacy rate was 74.4% compared to the national average of 72.99%.
 There were a total of 8,629 workers: 184 cultivators, 500 main agricultural labourers, 553 in household industries, 6,794 other workers, 598 marginal workers, 11 marginal cultivators, 48 marginal agrarian labourers, 40 marginal workers in household industries and 499 other marginal workers.